altahier136/MusicVisuals/README.md

 The background consists of a grid of superellipses that adapt their size and color according to the music, enhancing the scene's atmosphere and complementing Pony Hopps and the stage.

-Together, Adrian's visuals provide a captivating and immersive environment that beautifully showcases the integration of 3D elements, color palettes, animations, and audio for a unique Music Visualizer.

 ### Global Visuals